-Find participating financial institutions in your area by accessing the website www.eta-find.gov or calling 1-888-382-3311.
-Participating banks and credit unions must open an account for you, regardless of your credit history, unless you have previously held an ETA that was closed because of fraud.
+You can find participating financial institutions in your area by accessing the website www.eta-find.gov or calling 1-888-382-3311.
+Participating banks and credit unions must open an account for you regardless of your credit history, unless you have previously held an ETA that was closed because of fraud.

-529 College Savings Plans
+College Savings